Insider Tips From Local Experts

 Hiking Bridge

-The Preserve is located along Scottsdale’s eastern edge at the base of the McDowell Mountains, which means easy access to trailheads from anywhere in the city.
+The Preserve is located along Scottsdale’s eastern edge at the base of the McDowell Mountains and is accessible via 11 trailheads conveniently located around the city.

-If this is your first visit to the Preserve, consider joining one of the free guided hikes and naturalist programs offered by the McDowell Sonoran Conservancy.
-These family-friendly programs, on such topics as wildflowers, area geology and desert critters, provide a great introduction to the magic of the Sonoran Desert.
-The Conservancy also offers private guided hikes for a fee with themes such as Tai Qi and All About Arizona.
+If this is your first visit to the Preserve, consider joining one of the free guided hikes and naturalist programs offered each month by the McDowell Sonoran Conservancy.
+These family-friendly programs cover topics including birding, wildflowers, area geology and desert critters and provide a great introduction to the magic of the Sonoran Desert.

 Nicknamed the “People’s Preserve,” the McDowell Sonoran Preserve is the direct result of citizen-driven and –funded efforts to protect Scottsdale’s signature McDowell Mountains and the surrounding desert landscape.
 We love our Sonoran Desert, and we can’t wait to share it with you!